voltdatalab/crossfire/Introduction_crossfire.md

 fogocruzado_rj_recife <- get_fogocruzado(city = c("Rio de Janeiro", "Recife"))
 ```

 * `initial_date` and `final_date` let users select observations according to a certain period of time.
-Their default does not set any initial or final date ([however, Fogo Cruzado has been collecting data about Rio de Janeiro's metropolitan area since July 5th, 2016 and Recife's metropolitan area since April 1st, 2018](https://fogocruzado.org.br/perguntas-frequentes/#1553708190396-78173b2a-059c)).
+The default is set to the current date as the final date and considers a 6-month interval to set the initial date.
+For the new API version, the package limits requests to a maximum of 210 days (roughly 7 months), which can cover any interval from the full dataset. ([Fogo Cruzado has been collecting data about Rio de Janeiro's metropolitan area since July 5th, 2016 and Recife's metropolitan area since April 1st, 2018](https://fogocruzado.org.br/perguntas-frequentes/#1553708190396-78173b2a-059c)).
 Initial and final dates should be included as `character` in the `"YYYY-MM-DD"` format.

 ```
 # Extract all data from 2018
-fogocruzado_2018 <- get_fogocruzado(initial_date = "2018-01-01", final_date = "2018-12-31")
+fogocruzado_2018 <- get_fogocruzado(initial_date = "2018-07-01", final_date = "2018-12-31")
 ```

 * `state` let users filter occurences according to the country's state where they happened.
 Default returns all observations.